How Much Will It Cost?

 Cash RequiredFor trailers, it first depends on which trailer plans you buy.
 The same is true for cranes, presses, etc..

 Since, steel and aluminum are world market commodities, prices fluctuate pretty drastically.
 So do the respective material prices that you and I have to pay.
 The plans contain a detailed material list, so take that to your supplier for a firm quote.
-That’s what I do, because information from the source is the only way to know.
-Here’s a trailer example.
+That is what I do, because information from the source is the only way to know.
+Here is a trailer example.

 Next, most of our plans have many options.
 Which ones will you choose?
 Some are cheap to add in, others are more expensive.
-Those are choices you’ll need to make before building — or buying materials.
+Those are choices you will need to make before building — or buying materials.

 For a good guess at prices for components, find them online and see.
 You might pay a little more or a little less when it finally comes time to buy — depending on where you buy.
 Anyway, a quick search will give a good point of reference.